 ALAN ALDA has earned international recognition as an actor, writer and director.
 In addition to The Aviator, for which he was nominated for an Academy Award, Alda’s films include Crimes and Misdemeanors, Everyone Says I Love You, Flirting With Disaster, Manhattan Murder Mystery, And The Band Played On, Same Time, Next Year and California Suite, as well as The Seduction of Joe Tynan, which he wrote, and The Four Seasons, Sweet Liberty, A New Life and Betsy’s Wedding, all of which he wrote and directed.
-In 2011 - 2012 his film appearances included Tower Heist, Wanderlust, and Steven Spielberg’s Bridge of Spies.
+Recently, his film appearances have included Tower Heist, Wanderlust, and Steven Spielberg’s Bridge of Spies.

 He has the distinction of being nominated for an Oscar, a Tony, and an EMMY - and publishing a bestselling book - all in the same year (2005).
 His Emmy nomination was for his role on The West Wing.
 His Tony nomination that year was for his role in the Broadway revival of David Mamet's Glengarry Glen Ross.
 In addition to receiving an Academy Award nomination for his appearance in Martin Scorsese’s The Aviator that year, he was also nominated for a British Academy Award.

 In all, he has received 7 EMMYs and has been nominated for an EMMY 33 times.

 Alda played Hawkeye Pierce on the classic television series M*A*S*H, and wrote and directed many of the episodes.
 His EMMY nominations include performances in 2009 for 30 Rock, in 2006 for West Wing (for which he received an EMMY), and in 1999 for ER.

 In 1994 he was inducted into the Television Hall of Fame.